Aarception/Mo-information-security-portfolio/README.md

 Yes, you are right, I am not an adversary,  which is why the cost of treating me like one is designed to be steep.

+Yesterday is never the Past, the Past is the Future.
+The true methodology is Recursion, which is why Calibrated evidence disclosure is so Exacting.

+Grievance: ▪️◾️◼️
+Recursion: ◼️◾️▪️

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*